raghavagps/Pfeature/README.md

 numpy can be installed using following command: pip3 install numpy

 ### Steps for setting library
 It has been tested on wide range of platforms that include Apple MAC, Windows and Linux (Ubuntu,Fedora).
-After installing pandas and numbpy user can install using following commands
+After installing pandas and numbpy user can install using following commands<br>

 1.Download Pfeature from https://github.com/raghavagps/Pfeature/blob/master/PyLib/Pfeature.zip <br>
 2. Extract or uncompress Pfeature.zip <br>